 It can be used to buy a property together with your partner if both of you meet the eligibility criteria, so potentially you can double your 25% government bonus.
 If one of you has already owned a property, the other can still use a Lifetime ISA.

 The Lifetime ISA can also be used to save for retirement, but you can only access your LISA funds penalty-free when you’re 60.
+You can open a Lifetime ISA between the ages of 18 and 39 (but you can continue saving into a LISA until you’re 50).

 At that point you can access your funds and use them for whatever you like.
 You don’t have to withdraw the whole amount, you can make partial withdrawals and all withdrawals are tax-free.
 Any remaining funds continue earning interest or investment gains or losses.